timothycdc/tchungblog/exampleSite/content/blog/cs50ai-chapter-1-knowledge.md

 **KB ⊨ q (KB stands for knowledge base)**

 We check through all possible models.
 For every model where its knowledge base (KB) is valid/true, and its query (q) is true, we know that KB ⊨ q.
 Otherwise, KB does not entail q.
-We do not need to care about models that have a false knowledge base are not the question we are asking the algorithm.
+We do not need to care about models that have a false knowledge base, e.g rainy days or Fridays for the previous example.

 <span class="tablewrappermini" markdown="1">